Waterways in White Plains

 28

-A number of streets in WP are named for its waterways such as Lake, Bank and Water Streets .
+A number of streets in WP are named for its waterways such as Lake, Bank and Water Streets.
 White Plains like everywhere else is a watershed for the waterways.
-Storm Drains water goes through either the Bronx River or the Mamaroneck River to the Long Island Sound.
+Rainwater goes into street storm drains and in White Plains this water either goes to the Bronx River or through to the Mamaroneck River.
+Water eventually travels to the Long Island Sound.

 Other updated sections from the book can be found under the following entries for: WP and the American Revolution and War Remembrances from the Battle of WP, Westchester County Seat and Government, Waterways in White Plains, WP’s 1st Village St, WP Older Houses, Historic Traces in WP BD, Houses of Worship, WP Schools History, Buried in WP, WP Quarry & Farms, WP Historic Businesses & Organizations, Memorials in WP & WP Hospitals.
 Sources for book are listed in a separate entry Sources for Further Study of WP.